 The NCPA holds certain funds under a separate member custodial agreement - the general operating reserve.
 The purpose of the reserve is to allow members to fund all, or a portion, of the contingent liabilities that the NCPA faces at any given time, while providing the individual member with the flexibility to draw upon their part of the reserve, as each member individually deems appropriate.
-At June 30, 2018, the City's balance held in reserve totaled \$268,525.
+The NCPA requires agency members to maintian at least 90% of the annual general operating reserve.
+The calculated reserve amount for June 30, 2019 is \$243,635, 90% of the reserve amount totals \$219,272.
+The City has maintained the required reserve amount during the fiscal year ending 2019.
 Due to the nature of the reserve held by NCPA, payments made to the reserve are expensed as purchased power.
 The financial statements are available online at www.ncpa.com.